mozilla-extensions/firefox-voice/README.md

 1. For running tests, run `npm test`.
    This command does the following:
-   - Compiles JavaScript.
+   - Compiles JavaScript
-   - Runs all tests.
+   - Runs all tests
-   - Checks the code formatting using `prettier`[https://prettier.io/].
+   - Checks the code formatting using `prettier`[https://prettier.io/]
-   - Lints the code using `eslint` [https://github.com/eslint/eslint].
+   - Lints the code using `eslint` [https://github.com/eslint/eslint]
-2. `firefox-voice` makes use of `jest` but it has been excluded from continuous integration (CI) because CI couldn't handle the module rewrites.
+2. While `firefox-voice` makes use of `jest`, it has been excluded from continuous integration (CI) because CI couldn't handle the module rewrites.
-3. `npm test` would still run `npm run jest` locally on `node v13.8.0` in the development process.
+3. `npm test` runs `npm run jest` locally on `node v13.8.0` in the development process.
-4. New `jest` unit tests can still be added because `npm test` still runs `jest` locally.
-Look at files with `.test.js` extension for examples to guide you.
+4. New `jest` unit tests can be added because `npm test` still runs `jest` locally.
+For examples to guide you, refer to files with the `.test.js` extension.
-5. `npm run test:selenium` will run selenium tests.
-To run tests locally first run `web-ext build -s extension --overwrite-dest` which builds the extenion as a zip file then run `node test/test.js`
+5. `npm run test:selenium` runs Selenium tests.
 6. Many formatting and linting problems can be automatically fixed by running `npm run lint:fix`.
    In order to keep the `firefox-voice` codebase healthy and running properly, these tools are used:
-   - Prettier formats and keeps the code the same way, saving energy and time.
+   - Prettier formats and keeps the code the same way, saving energy and time
-   - ESLint spots problems and errors, also saving everyone's energy and time.
+   - ESLint spots problems and errors, also saving everyone's energy and time
-   - Stylelint helps to avoid errors and enforce conventions in style sheets.
+   - Stylelint helps to avoid errors and enforce conventions in stylesheets

 ### Developing in Windows without WSL